rslruiz/logic-circuits/README.md

 # logic-circuits
-Resources in digital logic and switching theory
+Resources in digital logic and switching theory.